 It all boils down to two main reasons, the first one fairly personal, the second a more objective one.

-The first element I loved about the format was the choice to appoint Michelle Ogundhein as the series judge.
+The first element I loved about the format was appointing Michelle Ogundehin as the series judge.
 I might be biased because I’ve admired Ms. Ogundehin for over a decade since she took over the role of editor in chief at Elle Decoration UK.
 Her monthly editorials were an inspired mixture of feeling and sharp design instinct, and I’ve kept the majority of them in a binder.

 To be honest, I’ve also pre-ordered her first book which sounds like a perfect and natural expansion on those same editorials.

-The same balance of honest heart and a strong sense of what commercial interior design is, is what brought some of the highest moment in Interior Design Masters because Ogundhein manages to convey some very direct and invaluable lessons to the contestants while always feeling and showing compassion for their passion, effort, and journey.
+The same balance of honest heart and a strong sense of what commercial interior design is, is what brought some of the highest moments in Interior Design Masters because Ogundehin manages to convey some very direct and invaluable lessons to the contestants while always feeling and showing compassion for their passion, effort, and journey.

-It is a pleasure to watch as well as a great teaching opportunity for anybody with a strong interest in the business and a creative approach.
+It is a pleasure to watch and a great teaching opportunity for anybody with a strong interest in the business and a creative approach.

 Business lessons for creative types

-The second reason why Interior Design Masters is so interesting to watch is precisely what most of the key teaching moments in the show are applicable to any creative professional doing commercial work, and something not all creative professionals have come to terms with.
+The second reason why Interior Design Masters is so interesting to watch is that most of the key teaching moments in the show apply to any creative professional doing commercial work and something not all creative professionals have come to terms with.

 ‘Listen to your client’, ‘Ultimately the design has to work for the client’, ‘A signature design is not always the right answer to the brief’ are just some of the hard truths all creatives have to face, sooner or later.

-And yet so many designers, architects, decorators, stylists have a tendency to ignore these truths, often ending up with designs that simply don’t fulfill the brief.
-Or that don’t survive the first week of real life.
+And yet, so many designers, architects, decorators, stylists tend to ignore these truths, often ending up with designs that don’t fulfill the brief.
+Or that won’t survive the first week of real life.